julienmoeys/julienmoeys.github.io/index.md

 (SLU)][SLU], in [Uppsala][], Sweden.

-I work a lot with the [Centre for Chemical Pesticides (CKB)][CKB], that provides expertise on the environmental impact of pesticides used within agriculture to [Swedish stakeholders][CKBRef].
+I work a lot with the [Centre for Chemical Pesticides (CKB)][CKB], that provides expertise on the **environmental impact of pesticides** used within agriculture to [Swedish stakeholders][CKBRef].

-I am the main developer of a regional scale model for estimating the risks of pesticide leaching to surface- and groundwater from arable land in Sweden ([MACRO-SE][]).
-I have also developed geographical datasets (soil properties, crop area) for environmental modelling in Sweden.
+I am the main developer of a **regional scale model for estimating the risks of pesticide leaching toward surface- and groundwater** from arable land in Sweden ([MACRO-SE][]).
+I have also developed **geographical datasets** (soil properties, crop area) for pesticide fate modelling in Sweden.

 On this website, I present my [curriculum](/en/CV/) and a list of [Publications](/en/Publications/) (also on [Google Scholar][jmScholar]).